2011 Cricket World Cup knockout stage: Quarter-finals

-West Indies v Pakistan
+West Indies vs Pakistan

 West Indies won the toss and elected to bat first.
-They lost early wickets and never recovered, being completely bowled out for a paltry 112.
-Pakistan got there without losing a wicket.
-This was the West Indies' lowest score in the knockout stages. and the third lowest in their World Cup history.
+They lost early wickets and never recovered, being bowled out for 112.
+Pakistan won without losing a wicket.
+This was the West Indies' lowest score in the knockout stages.
 With this win, Pakistan has reached at least the Semi Final stages in five consecutive ICC tournaments, including one ICC Champions Trophy and three ICC World Twenty20.

-Australia v India
+Australia vs India

 Australia's loss to India ended their 12-year reign as ODI world champions.
 Australia posted 260 for 6 wickets at the end of their innings with Ricky Ponting scoring 104 runs.
 In response, India chased down the target with 14 balls to spare.
 India's innings was built on half-centuries by Sachin Tendulkar, Gautam Gambhir and Yuvraj Singh, as well as an unbroken partnership of 74 between Yuvraj and Suresh Raina.
+Yuvraj won the man of the match.

-New Zealand v South Africa
+New Zealand vs South Africa

 This was the sixth time New Zealand had qualified for the semi-final, equalling Australia's and Pakistan's record.

-England v Sri Lanka
+England vs Sri Lanka

 Tillakaratne Dilshan and Upul Tharanga both made centuries as Sri Lanka chased down a target of 230 to win by ten wickets; this run chase set a new record for the highest successful run chase in a ten-wicket victory in ODI history.

 Semi-finals

-New Zealand v Sri Lanka
+New Zealand vs Sri Lanka

 For a second consecutive time Sri Lanka defeated New Zealand in the semi-finals of the World Cup and made it to the finals.
-This was the last match Muttiah Muralidaran played on Sri Lankan soil.
+This was the last match Muttiah Muralitharan played on Sri Lankan soil.

-India v Pakistan
+India vs Pakistan

-The match was attended by the Prime Ministers of both the countries, Yousaf Raza Gillani of Pakistan and Manmohan Singh of India.
+The match was attended by the prime ministers of both the countries, Yusuf Raza Gilani of Pakistan and Manmohan Singh of India.
 Anti-aircraft missiles were deployed at Mohali to prevent any air attacks.
 The local airport was full of private jets, and an estimated one billion people saw the match on television.
 Tickets for the match were selling for over ten times their normal selling price on the black market.

 India won the toss and elected to bat first.
 Sachin Tendulkar was dropped four times and survived an early leg before wicket decision before being dismissed for 85.
 India finished with a total of 260.
 Pakistan had a steady start, but India kept taking wickets and won by 29 runs.

 After the match was over Indian and Pakistani leaders pledged to resolve their differences, including cooperation in the investigation of the 2008 Mumbai attacks.
 Additionally the skies over Delhi were lit up with large numbers of fireworks.